The MERIT Framework for AI Search Optimization

 What It Is

 Controlling AI crawler access determines whether your content can be discovered and cited.
-Each AI platform uses specific crawlers for training and real-time retrieval.
+AI platforms use distinct crawler categories that serve different functions and respond to different optimizations.

 How to Implement